Apply for a Saskatchewan Polytechnic Program as an International Student

 Saskatchewan Polytechnic offers the IELTS test at our Saskatoon and Regina locations.
 Visit the English Language Requirement for more information.

 Most programs are First Qualified/First Admitted (FQFA), though some are High Demand or Competitive.
 Learn more about the admission processes at Saskatchewan Polytechnic.
 The information on this page also explains our waitlist process.

-- The final decision on your application cannot be made until all official documents are verified by Saskatchewan Polytechnic.
+A final unconditional decision on your application cannot be made until all official documents including translations are verified by Saskatchewan Polytechnic.
 If your country of origin is unable to provide Saskatchewan Polytechnic with original documents or does not arrange online verification (such as WAEC scratch cards), you may be required to ask the applicable Ministry of Education to provide us with proof of authenticity.
 Ensure official documents that are requested by our assessors are submitted to the following address as early as possible by one of the three methods:

 PO Box 1520